adamlofts/mysql1_dart/README.md

 * Compression
 * Larger than 16MB packets
-* Handle character sets properly
+* Handle character sets properly (currently defaults to UTF8)
 * COM_SEND_LONG_DATA
 * Better handling of various data types, especially BLOBs, which behave differently when using straight queries and prepared queries.
 * Implement the rest of mysql's commands